aniketrajnish/aniketrajnish.github.io/docs/jmr.md

 ### 3.3 Custom Time Input
 * I used the Text Mesh Pro input box to take inputs from the user.
 * I limited each text box to take 2-digit integer inputs (HH & MM format).
+* This value was used to assign a custom time value that

 ### UI & UX